 4.2.2 Energy minimization.
-We first describe our basic approach to solving the minimization problem, then discuss how it can be modified to achieve greater performance.
+We first describe our basic approach to solving the minimization problem, then discuss how to improve its performance.

 Basic approach.
-To minimize the energy function defined in Equation 1 we iterate over all possible configurations for a linkage tree, up to a certain maximum size.
-To limit the number of configurations to reasonable bounds we restrict the maximal number of basic mechanisms and extended patches that can be used.
-We observe that transforming pop-ups made by artists [Reinhart 2013] generally contain 3 or 4 mechanisms, so we restrict the number of basic mechanisms to 5 or fewer.
-The number of extended patches is restricted to 12 or fewer-more would lead to pup-ups which are harder to construct with smaller pieces, and also which are more fragile, as well as leading to a more time-consuming optimization problem.
+To minimize the energy function in Equation 1 we iterate over all possible linkage tree configurations, up to a certain maximum size.
+To limit the number of configurations to reasonable bounds, we restrict the number of basic mechanisms and extended patches that can be used.
+We observe that transforming pop-ups made by artists [Reinhart 2013] generally contain 3 or 4 basic mechanisms, so we restrict the number of basic mechanisms to 5 or fewer.
+The number of extended patches is restricted to 12 or fewer-more would lead to pop-ups with smaller pieces, which are harder to construct and more fragile, as well as leading to a more time-consuming optimization problem.

 Simulation of the mechanism during optimization is driven by the pull-tab.
-One patch of the mechanism connected to the pulltab makes an angle with the pull-tab that varies smoothly from 0° to 180° as the mechanism operates.
-We can compute the angles at other hinges from simple geometric considerations.
+The patch of the mechanism connected to the pull-tab makes an angle with the pull-tab which is varied in small steps from 0° to 180° to operate the mechanism.
+We can compute the angles at other hinges using simple geometric considerations.
 Since the energy function is highly non-linear, we use a genetic algorithm (GA) to optimize the geometric parameters.
+In order to constrain the search space, all the geometric parameters, including positions of vertices and hinges, are encoded using integer based discrete pixel locations, with a resolution of 1024×1024 pixels.
+In initialization, all parameters are randomly generated.
 The fitness function for a configuration x is given by -E(x).
-The parameters are each encoded using integers constrained to lie in an appropriate range.
-The initial population is generated at random.
 Mutation is performed by adding a normally distributed value to each parameter in the individual.
 Single point crossover and tournament selection are used.
-In our implementation, we run the GA 10 times, each time for 50 generations, and a population of 1000 individuals, with a crossover probability of 0.4 and mutation probability of 0.3.
+In our implementation, we run the GA 10 times, each time for 50 generations, using a population of 1000 individuals, with a crossover probability of 0.4 and mutation probability of 0.3.

 Acceleration.
-Due to the high dimensionality of the parameter space, directly using a GA to solve the above problem is time consuming, taking tens of hours to generate reasonable output.
-Our initial experiments showed that the GA after a few generations obtains an adequate global structure for the whole mechanism, but takes much longer to optimize in detail the vertex positions of each patch.
-Using this observation, we adopt a greedy strategy [Won and Lee 2016] to accelerate the search.
+Due to the high dimensionality of the parameter space, directly using a GA as described above is time consuming, taking tens of hours to generate reasonable output.
+Our initial experiments showed that after a few generations, the GA obtains an adequate global structure for the whole mechanism, but it takes much longer to optimize precise vertex positions of each patch.
+Using this observation, we use a greedy strategy [Won and Lee 2016] to accelerate the search.
 Specifically, during optimization we detect good patch vertices as the GA iterates, and fix them to reduce the dimensionality of the solution space.
-Patch refinement (as explained in the next Section) is done before detection, to increase the potential number of good patch vertices.
-Good patch vertices are ones having the following properties:
+Patch refinement (as explained in the next section) is done before detection, to increase the potential number of good patch vertices.
+Good patch vertices are ones satisfying any of the criteria below:

-- -Vertices belonging to any patch which flips, and which lie on the boundaries of the two input patterns. - -Vertices belonging to any patch which flips, and which lie on the boundary of the input pattern in one state, and inside the target shape in the other state. - -Vertices belonging to any patch which does not flip, and which lie on the boundary of the input pattern in one state, and occluded by other patches in the other state.
+- Vertices belonging to any patch which flips, and which lie on the boundaries of the two input patterns. - Vertices belonging to any patch which flips, and which lie on the boundary of the input pattern in one state, and inside the target shape in the other state. - Vertices belonging to any patch which does not flip, and which lie on the boundary of the input pattern in one state, and are occluded by other patches in the other state.